-Communicating mathematics well is an important part of doing mathematics.
-Whether you are speaking or writing, learning to communicate effectively is not just a service to your audience; it is also an exercise in clarifying and structuring your own thinking.
-Moreover, beyond developing a basic competence, there is an art and elegance to good writing that every writer should strive for.
-And writing, as a work of art, can bring great personal satisfaction.
+ommunicating mathematics well is an important part of doing mathematics.
+Many of us know from writing papers or giving talks that communicating effectively not only serves our audience but also clarifies and structures our own thinking.
+There is an art and elegance to good writing that every writer should strive for.
+And writing, as a work of art, can bring a person great personal satisfaction.